cs-uob/COMS10012/exercises/part1/src/posix1/admin.md

 `/dev`, `/sys` and `/proc` are virtual file systems.
 One of the UNIX design principles is that almost every interaction with the operating system should look to a program like reading and writing a file, or in short _everything is a file_.
 For example, `/dev` offers an interface to devices such as hard disks (`/dev/sda` is the first SCSI disk in the system, and `/dev/sda1` the first partition on that), memory (`/dev/mem`), and a number of pseudoterminals or ttys that we will talk about later. `/proc` provides access to running processes; `/sys` provides access to system functions.
 For example, on some laptop systems, writing to `/sys/class/backlight/acpi_video0/brightness` changes the screen brightness.

-The `/vagrant` folder is not part of the FHS, but is a convention for a shared folder with the host on vagrant virtual machines.
+The `/vagrant` folder is not part of the FHS, but is our convention for a shared folder with the host on Vagrant virtual machines.

 ## Package managers